 Our CNVR work shows immediate effect in the municipalities where our supported teams are allowed to work.
 But as long as citizens treat their dogs like waste, there will be never an end to stray dogs.
 So our focus is now the registration of dog owners and breeders in Kosovo and stray dog treatments in Niksic/MNE.
 An awareness campaign and teaching show furthermore more empathy in some citizens for the suffering dogs.

 Start of our CNVR work in 2015 was first in Peja, then in Gjakova, Vushtrri, Mitrovica, Drenas (ongoing) and now from 2022 in Skenderaj.
 Those Municipalities support our work financially and with informations of their citizens.
-We stay 2022 in all contracted Municipalities except Mitrovica.
+We stayed 2022 in all contracted Municipalities except Mitrovica.

 With JETA TierundMensch our Partners in Albania we sterilised hundreds of street dogs in Durrës and Fieri.
 But the abandoning is without end and in Albania we quit because there was no cooperation of the local Mayors.
 Instead we started 2019 to help the Municipality of Niksic in Montenegro until January 2023.
 Then after violation of our contract we stopped to work there as well.

 We concentrate primary on CNVR :catch/neuter/vaccinate/ release - if you want to know more about it click here - a worldwide recommended program to reduce stray dog population.
 Our work is a model how the stray dog problem in Kosovo and Montenegro could be managed for the next few years, until there is a clear reduction of stray dogs.
 To accomplish this goal breeders and dog owners should register and chip their dogs (click here).

 Furthermore our partners visit regularly children in their schools and train veterinarians for large animals in small cut surgery on pets.
 We make awareness campaigns throughout the country Kosovo.

 Dangerous diseases on the South Balkan are transmitted by animals - specially not vaccinated and not dewormed roaming dogs!
 More